hellerve/ptolemy/README.md

 * [Situations, Actions, and Causal Laws](http://www.dtic.mil/dtic/tr/fulltext/u2/785031.pdf) by **John McCarthy** (1963)

 Another one of these classic papers that I had missed.
-I don't think I completely understand the paper, although, as per usual McCarthy does not fail to instill a lot of thoughts in my slow mind.
+I don’t think I completely understand the paper, although, as per usual McCarthy does not fail to instill a lot of thoughts in my slow mind.
 His idea of the Advice Taker is an interesting forgotten